Med-Scout: Curing MLLMs' Geometric Blindness in Medical Perception via Geometry-Aware RL Post-Training: Pilot Study

 \section{Pilot Study}

 We conducted three preliminary experiments on Qwen3-VL-8B-Instruct~\cite{DBLP:journals/corr/abs-2511-21631} and Lingshu-7B~\cite{DBLP:journals/corr/abs-2506-07044} to investigate the geometric fidelity of MLLMs, as shown in Figure~\ref{fig:pilot_study}.
-Our three findings are summarized as follows:
+Our three findings and extensive experiments are described as follows.